Moschka/moschka/README.md

 This is one of my first real webpages so it is very minimalistic and it can't do much yet.
 The transcription function doesn't work that well and a translation function doesn't exist yet.

 When using using the transcirption function it is important to seperate each word or symbol with a space and to clear out all tabs and unnecessary spaces the program adds in on its own for reasons unknown to me.
 Otherwise the transcription function won't work.

+Thanks for coming by and taking a look at my rather unimpressive project.
+Have a nice day!
 <table>
   <caption>current projects</caption>
   <tr>